JumpStart Fellowship

 Project Scope

-Project must be relevant to the NIH Common Fund HuBMAP Program and not overlap with work currently being supported by funded awards.
+Project must be related to the NIH Common Fund HuBMAP Program and not overlap with work currently being supported by funded awards.
+The proposed projects should directly enhance our understanding of organs/systems of interest to the HuBMAP program, namely, bone marrow, skin, kidney, female reproductive organs, lung, lymphatic vessels, small and large intestine, eye, heart, and thymus.

 Duration